lbaehren/lofarsoft/src/pipeline/docs/source/framework/parallel/builtin.rst

               return 0

 Note that we have used the convention on file naming described above to derive the name of the node script to run based on the name of the recipe.
+Note that the relevant path is that under which the file will be accessible *on the node*.

 Before running the recipe, check that your ``pipeline.cfg`` contains the ``engine_ppath`` and ``engine_lpath`` directives (see the :ref:`config-file`